-Chocolate and Vanilla Angel Food Cake with Dipped Cone Icing is an angel food cake featuring both chocolate and vanilla flavors.
-It’s frosted with whipped cream icing and chocolate ganache that will remind you of a dipped cone from the DQ.
-Put a cherry on top of any celebration with this extraordinary cake.
+Chocolate and Vanilla Angel Food Cake with Dipped Cone Icing is an angel food cake frosted with whipped cream icing and chocolate ganache.
+The chocolate ganache reminds me of a dipped cone from the DQ.

 Except for a few attempts to win a blue ribbon in 4-H, I’ve always made angel food cakes from a mix.
-While it seemed good enough most of the time, homemade does taste better.
+While it seemed good enough most of the time, homemade does taste better (especially the better.)

 Besides, I’m tired of throwing away egg whites.
 So I resolved to learn how to bake a light and fluffy cake that rises so high it peeks over the side of the pan like Kilroy.